“Entrepreneurs believe that profit is what matters most… But profit is secondary. Cash flow matters most.”

 1. Executive Summary

 The executive summary is one of the most important components of a business plan because it captures where your company is today, and more importantly, where it’s headed.
 Update it to reflect new growth strategies, financial performance, and long-term objectives.
 A clear, current summary helps employees, investors, and lenders quickly grasp your vision.
+Include it at the beginning of your plan, but write it last after you’ve addressed all other sections of your plan.

 2. Business Description and Mission